 We could have told you about all of the vegetarian cuisine and restaurants with specialty salads that you never would have seen on the menu a few years ago.
 And do try those – there are lots of inspired chefs who are doing wonderful things with lighter fare.
 But many are also reinventing traditional favorites, infusing new ingredients into the old to create something new and unique.

-And, here are a few related articles to inspire your travels:
+If you are considering a visit, here are a few additional related articles to inspire your travels to Prague!: